Vegan Keto Rolls (gluten-free, nut-free)

 - In a blender or food processor, blend together ground flax seeds, salt, water and tofu until smooth, and totally free of lumps.

-- In a separate dish, combine psyllium husk powder with baking powder, and seasoning of choice.
+- In a separate dish, combine psyllium husks with baking powder, and seasoning of choice.

-- Pour the tofu mixture over the psyllium husk powder, and stir until completely combined, and no pockets of psyllium or tofu exist.
+- Pour the tofu mixture over the psyllium husk mixture and stir until completely combined, and no pockets of psyllium or tofu exist.

 - Scoop into mounds on a baking sheet lined with a silicone baking mat, or parchment paper, and bake for 60 minutes, until just brown on the outside, and cooked all the way through.